hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 ## Building the front end (React & Webpack)

 ### Package management
 TubeAlert uses [Yarn](https://yarnpkg.com/) for package management.
 As with NPM, this uses a [`package.json`](https://github.com/hammerspacecouk/tubealert.co.uk/blob/v2.0.0/package.json) file.
 We have been careful to ensure that the packages are correctly in `require` or `require-dev` as required.
-This is so that before live deployment any packages in `require-dev` and be stripped out.
+This is so that before live deployment any packages in `require-dev` can be stripped out.
 This makes a big difference to the Lambda functions.
 Without this step they are over 50MB, compared to 5MB after the purge.

 ### App initialisation
 The application is built using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/docs/introduction/), utilising JSX and ES2015 syntax.
 Therefore, in order to be recognised by the browsers these need to be compiled using [Babel](https://babeljs.io/).